A thick, creamy Malted Milkshake that’s easy to make and tastes just like an old-school diner treat—blend a few ingredients and enjoy!

 Malt Variations

-• Use chocolate ice cream: For a double-chocolate flavor, use a good-quality chocolate ice cream instead of vanilla.
+- Use chocolate ice cream: For extra chocolate flavor, use chocolate ice cream.

-• Add some mix-ins: Garnish your malt with a big swirl of whipped cream, a drizzle more of chocolate sauce, and a handful of small candies like miniature chocolate chips, chopped peanut butter cups, or crushed chocolate cookies.
-Or top with a handful of malted milk balls like Whoppers®!
+- Add extras: Top with whipped cream, more sauce, and candy like mini chips, peanut butter cups, or broken cookies.
+Or add malted milk balls like Whoppers®!

 Quick Tip